 Phyllis Gobbell, Associate Professor, Campus Choir Accompanist

 Phyllis Gobbell has accompanied the campus choir since its beginning in 2004.
 She began playing the piano at the age of five.
 Phyllis earned her B.S. degree in Education at UT, Knoxville, and her M.A. in English at Austin Peay State University.
 She has taught at Nashville State since 2002.
-She is Associate Professor of English, editor of Tetrahedra, the campus literary journal, and a writer.
-Her short stories, poems, and essays have been published in literary magazines and anthologies, and she is co-author of An Unfinished Canvas (Berkley, 2007) and A Season of Darkness (Berkley, release date December 2010).
+She is Associate Professor of English, and a writer of fiction, nonfiction, and poetry.
+Two true-crime books, An Unfinished Canvas (Berkley, 2007) and A Season of Darkness (Berkley, 2010) are accounts of high-profile, cold-case murders in Nashville.
+She is now writing a mystery series, and her first book in the series, Pursuit in Provence, was published in April 2015.

 In 2006, she received the Tennessee Arts Commission’s Individual Artist Award in Fiction.
 Other writing achievements include the Leslie Garrett Fiction Prize awarded by the Knoxville Writers Guild, Tennessee Writers Alliance Short Story First Place Award, the North Carolina Writers’ Workshop First Place Award in Creative Nonfiction, First Place in the Knoxville Writers Guild Creative Nonfiction Contest, and a Pushcart nomination for the story, “Primates,” published in Bellevue Literary Review.